miamiyankee13/api-docs-medicine-cabinet/source/index.html.md

 This endpoint retrieves all existing strains from your cabinet.

-This endpoint IS protected, therefore does not require a token.
+This endpoint IS protected, therefore requires a token.

 ### HTTP Request